Rok at Marina Bay Sands in Singapore during daylight

 Gardens by the Bay

-Gardens by the Bay is a huge artificial park behind the Marina Bay Sands.
+My next stop during Singapore travel adventure was Gardens by the Bay, a huge artificial park behind the Marina Bay Sands.
 The three main attractions are the Flower Dome, Cloud Forest and, of course, the Supertrees.
-The gigantic garden with green areas was created to increase the quality of life of the inhabitants of Singapore and to bring many tropical plants under the same umbrella – a kind of zoo for tropical plants.

-The Supertrees – 18 artificially laid trees made from reinforced concrete and wrapped in a steel frame, have planting panels which are installed along the trunk of the tree.
+The Supertrees are 18 artificially laid trees made from reinforced concrete and wrapped in a steel frame.
+They have planting panels which are installed along the trunk of the tree.
 This creates a living skin of plants that cover the entire tree trunk.
 There are more than 200 species and varieties of climbing flowering plants, including orchids, ferns, tropical climbers and bromeliads.

 Merlion – the lion headed fish

 Merlion is a mythical creature depicted with the head of a lion and the body of a fish.
 It represents the city’s humble start as a fishing village of Singapura – lion city.
-The official mascot of Singapore, located in Marina Bay, the statue of Merlion was developed in 1964.
+Developed in 1964, the Merlion statue in Marina Bay serves as Singapore’s official mascot.
 It expresses strength and the relationship to the sea since Singapore has one of the largest ports of the world.

 Transformation of Sentosa Island

-Formerly used as a British military base and, afterwards as a Japanese prisoner-of-war, Santosa Island was transformed into a popular resort that receives more than twenty million visitors per year.
-From nice beaches, to Universal Studios, Madame Tussauds Museum, a fort, golf course, pristine beaches, exciting attractions and tropical landscapes, it is a perfect place to escape daily life from downtown or spend extended holidays there.
+Formerly a British military base and later a Japanese prisoner-of-war camp, Sentosa Island has undergone a dramatic transformation.
+Today, it is a major resort destination welcoming more than twenty million visitors each year.
+From nice beaches, to Universal Studios, Madame Tussauds Museum, a fort, golf course, pristine beaches, exciting attractions and tropical landscapes.
+It is an ideal place to escape city life or spend an extended holiday.

-In 2018 the area offered a perfect location to US president Donald Trump to meet North Korean president Kim Jong-un.
+In 2018, the region provided an ideal venue for US President Donald Trump to meet with North Korean President Kim Jong-un.

 I visited the island with Cable Car Sky.
-Most of the attractions (especially payable) are not of mi interest, but the ride above the island and walk to the beach were really rewarding.
+Most of the paid attractions didn’t interest me, but the cable car ride over the island and the walk to the beach were truly rewarding.

 The National Museum of Singapore